-Due to the restrictions on marketing, advertising and promotional activities set out in the Cannabis Act and Cannabis Regulations, the Company's business, financial condition and results of operations may be hindered by applicable restrictions on sales and marketing activities imposed by Health Canada.
+The Cannabis Act and Cannabis Regulations contain restrictions on marketing, advertising and promotional activities, including the prohibition of testimonials, lifestyle branding and packaging that is appealing to youth.
+The restrictions on advertising, promotion, marketing and the use of logos and brand names may hinder the Company's sales and marketing activities which could have a material adverse impact on the Company's business, financial condition, results of operations and prospects.
 If the Company is unable to effectively market its products and compete for market share, or if the costs of compliance with government legislation and regulation cannot be absorbed through increased selling prices for its products, the Company's sales and results of operations could be adversely affected.

-The Company's success depends on its ability to attract and retain customers.
-The restrictions on marketing, advertising and promotion of the Company's cannabis products may adversely impact its ability to establish brand presence, acquire new customers, retain existing customers and maintain a loyal customer base.
+Additionally, the Company's success depends on its ability to attract and retain customers, and the restrictions on marketing, advertising and promotion of the Company's cannabis products may adversely impact its ability to establish brand presence, acquire new customers, retain existing customers and maintain a loyal customer base.
 The failure to acquire and retain customers could have a material adverse effect on the Company's business, financial condition and results of operations.